jina-ai/jina/README.md

 Version identifiers [are explained here](https://github.com/jina-ai/jina/blob/master/RELEASE.md).
 To install Jina with extra dependencies [please refer to the docs](https://docs.jina.ai/chapters/install/via-pip.html).
 Jina can run on [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 We welcome the community to help us with [native Windows support](https://github.com/jina-ai/jina/issues/1252).

-### Code Completion in IDE
+### YAML Completion in IDE

-When developing Jina applications, you often need to write YAML configs.
-We provide a [JSONSchema](https://json-schema.org/) that offers code completion, syntax validation, members listing and displaying help text.
-To enable these features:
+Developing Jina app often means writing YAML configs.
+We provide a [JSON Schema](https://json-schema.org/) for your IDE to enable code completion, syntax validation, members listing and displaying help text.
+Here is a [video tutorial](https://youtu.be/qOD-6mihUzQ) to walk you through the setup.

 <table>
   <tr>